Fall 2016 Enrollment

 63% of students are from out of state

 15 to 1 student/faculty ratio

 90% of first year students live on campus

 51% of all students live on campus

-SHU’s location between New York City and Boston in Fairfield County, Connecticut, means proximity to world-class hospitals, nationally ranked elementary and secondary schools, a high concentration of Fortune 500 corporations, and access to the employers in Connecticut’s “creative corridor.”
+Sacred Heart’s location between New York City and Boston in Fairfield County, Connecticut, means proximity to world-class hospitals, nationally ranked elementary and secondary schools, a high concentration of Fortune 500 corporations and access to the employers in Connecticut’s “creative corridor.”
 Satellite campuses are located throughout Connecticut in Stamford and Griswold.
 International campuses include Dingle, Ireland, and Luxembourg.

 |First-Year Seminars and Experiences||X|

 81% of students began in Fall 2015 and returned in Fall 2016 (full time, first time freshmen)

 6 Year Graduation Rate 2016

 |American Indian or Alaska Native||0%|